Aliases for ERCC6L Gene

 GeneCards Summary for ERCC6L Gene

 ERCC6L (ERCC Excision Repair 6 Like, Spindle Assembly Checkpoint Helicase) is a Protein Coding gene.
-Among its related pathways are DNA Damage and Cell Cycle, Mitotic.
-GO annotations related to this gene include nucleic acid binding and helicase activity.
+Among its related pathways are DNA Damage and Signaling by Rho GTPases.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and helicase activity.
 An important paralog of this gene is PGBD3.

 UniProtKB/Swiss-Prot for ERCC6L Gene

 DNA helicase that acts as an essential component of the spindle assembly checkpoint.
-Contributes to the mitotic checkpoint by recruiting MAD2 to kinetochores and monitoring tension on centromeric chromatin.
-Acts as a tension sensor that associates with catenated DNA which is stretched under tension until it is resolved during anaphase.
+Contributes to the mitotic checkpoint by recruiting MAD2 to kinetochores and monitoring tension on centromeric chromatin (PubMed:17218258).
+Acts as a tension sensor that associates with catenated DNA which is stretched under tension until it is resolved during anaphase (PubMed:17218258, PubMed:23973328).
+Functions as ATP-dependent DNA translocase (PubMed:23973328, PubMed:28977671).
+Can promote Holliday junction branch migration (in vitro) (PubMed:23973328).